saghul/pycares/docs/channel.rst

         Provides protocol-independent name resolution from an address to a host name and from a port number to the service name.

+        ``address`` must be a 2-item tuple for IPv4 or a 4-item tuple for IPv6.
+Format of fields is the same as one returned by `getaddrinfo()`.

         Callback signature: ``callback(result, errorno)``